DanielMarsango/ESM--Multiasymmetric-Surface-Emissivity/README.md

 The total emissivity is expressed as the weighted sum of several overlapping asymmetric structures superimposed on the base radial emissivity profile of the disk.
 Each component is characterized by its own contrast, phase, angular width, and radial dependence, enabling the reproduction of complex variations in the shape and intensity of double-peaked emission lines observed in relativistic disk-like AGNs.

 This formalism provides a more realistic representation of the disk’s dynamical and geometrical conditions, allowing the investigation of multiple regions with different degrees of distortion and asymmetry, associated with phenomena such as instabilities, tidal interactions, or non-stationary accretion events.

+Cite this code : Marsango, D., Schimoia, J., Rembold, S., Double-peaked Profile and Tidal Disruption Event of NGC\,4203, MNRAS,2025 (in PRESS).